berndverhofstadt/homelab-docs/docs/Home-Automation/index.md

 - `http://openhab.local:8080` or `http://<unraid-ip>:8080`

-If you are using Traefik as reverse proxy, you can expose OpenHab via a friendly hostname and HTTPS (see the Traefik page in the Networking section).
+If you are using Traefik as reverse proxy, you can expose OpenHab via a friendly hostname and HTTPS (see the [Traefik reverse proxy](../Networking/Reverse-Proxy.md) page in the Networking section).

 ## Structure: Things, Items, Rules and UI